-- 5.3.23 The Application Site falls within the WBA and partially within the Important Bird Area.
-The nearest recognized sites are the seasonally breeding site of egrets (Mai Po Village Egretry), the Mai Po Village SSSI, Ramsar Site, Deep Bay Wetland outside Ramsar Site and WCA.
+5.3.23 The Application Site falls within the WBA and partially within the Important Bird Area.
+The nearest recognized sites are the seasonally breeding site of egrets (Mai Po Village Egretry), the proposed Sam Po Shue Wetland Conservation Park, the Mai Po Village SSSI, Ramsar Site, Deep Bay Wetland outside Ramsar Site and WCA.
 While other recognized sites of conservation importance (e.g. core areas of Mai Po Inner Deep Bay Ramsar Site, Mai Po Nature Reserve) are all far away and will not be affected.
 However, as the Application Site is only composed of developed area habitat and is paved, no wetland habitat was found within the Application Site.
 Despite the Application Site falls within the WBA and partially within the IBA, the proposed development will not directly impact any wetland habitat within the WBA and no wetland loss is anticipated.
-The only area affected by the development is the pre-existing developed area, which had already experienced disturbance and was recorded with very low diversity and abundance of fauna... - 5.3.24 The core wetland habitats within the Study Area include the ponds and marsh within Ramsar Site, Deep Bay Wetland outside Ramsar Site, WCA and IBA located at the northwest fringe of the Study Area, which are of more conservation importance.
+The only area affected by the development is the pre-existing developed area, which had already experienced disturbance and was recorded with very low diversity and abundance of fauna.

+- 5.3.24 The core wetland habitats within the Study Area include the ponds and marsh within Ramsar Site, Deep Bay Wetland outside Ramsar Site, WCA and IBA located at the northwest fringe of the Study Area, which are of more conservation importance and high biodiversity and are located within the core part of SPS WCP.
 These core areas are distinct from the Application Site and are separated by other habitats.
 The wetland habitats are known for supporting a higher diversity and abundance of migratory and overwintering waterbirds compared to the rest of the Study Area and the Application Site.
-If left unmitigated, the impacts of construction disturbance on those recognized sites of conservation importance is considered to be Minor to Moderate in dry season and Minor during the wet season and the resident waterbird.
-Detailed mitigation measures can be found in Section 6. - 5.3.25 The Application Site is in close proximity to the Mai Po Village Egretry and Mai Po Village SSSI.
+The ponds in close proximity to the Application Site were located close to developed area and road traffics, that were recorded with very low abundance of migratory and overwintering bird in the ecological surveys and other studies.
+If left unmitigated, the impacts of construction disturbance on recognized sites of conservation importance are considered Minor to Moderate in dry season and Minor during the wet season and the resident waterbird.
+Detailed mitigation measures can be found in Section 6. - 5.3.25 The Application Site is near the Mai Po Village Egretry and Mai Po Village SSSI.
 The egretry is active typically from March to August, with breeding activity observed during this period for Chinese Pond Herons and Little Egrets in 2023 survey.
 The Mai Po Village SSSI was established in 1979 to safeguard the fung shui woodland that provides support to the egretry.
 However, the egretry has partially relocated outside the boundaries of the SSSI.
 Since the Proposed Development does not directly encroach upon the Mai Po Village Egretry and Mai Po Village SSSI, no direct impacts are expected in these areas.
 The layout of the proposed development has avoided any direct impact on the trees observed with breeding activities of the ardeids.
-As recommended in the Tree Treatment Schedule, the trees within the Mai Po Village Egretry are recommended to be retain.
+As recommended in the Tree Treatment Schedule, the trees concerned within the Mai Po Village Egretry that were recorded in the proximity of the Application Site (Albizia lebbeck, Aleurites moluccana that are located outside site and Dimocarpus longan) are recommended to be retained.
 Thus, the direct impact to the Mai Po Village Egretry and the SSSI is not anticipated by the proposed development.
 Details are discussed in Section 6.